ACT (Actors, Clowns, Technicians) One Drama Club is the oldest club on campus!

-Robert Cochran (Scenic Design) has held the role of technical director of the Rose Center for the Arts since its opening in 2008.
+Robert Cochran (Technical Director) has held the role of technical director of the Rose Center for the Arts since its opening in 2008.
 He also serves as the instructor of the stage crafts class for the drama program.
 A Kelso native, Robert graduated from LCC then transferred to the University of Washington School of Drama.
 He has worked as a scenic and Lighting Designer and served in a multitude of backstage roles including Technical Director at Arts West, Lakeside, Mercer Island High, and Okoboji Summer Theatre at Stevens College.
-In his free time he enjoys biking, kayaking, making ice cream and flying.
+In his free time he enjoys biking, kayaking, making ice cream, and flying.

 Center Stage Theatre in the Rose Center for the Arts is home to a variety of plays put on by Lower Columbia College students, community members, and visiting performers.

 Enjoy live performances in an intimate theatre designed to enhance your connection with the performance.

 Drama courses provide students with an understanding of the theatre and an appreciation of theatre, acting, technical theatre, and production experience through performance.
 Students develop the ability to express themselves in many ways: acting on stage, seminar discussion, play analysis, review writing, script interpretation, kinesthetic expression, and technical proficiency in set, costume, and light design.

 One play is presented each quarter during the academic year.
 Participation is open to all students, college employees and members of the local community.

 Students interested in acting can complete an associate degree or begin studies to transfer to a baccalaureate program.
 Drama courses can also be an important supplement for those who plan to major in the humanities or social sciences.

 Join ACT One!